GabrielLoiolaPessoa/kt-springb-mysql-crud-student/README.md

 ## Another CRUD operation with the entity student.
 But, in this time, i pick Kotlin instead Java.
 Enjoy.

-### To run this repository, you will need the IDE that you want (I highly recommend Intellij Idea), MySQL and Maven installed in your machine.
+### To run this repository, you will need the IDE that you want (I highly recommend Intellij Idea), JDK, MySQL and Maven installed in your machine.

 #### Use the commands below in your terminal: